Filed under: Pies & Tarts

 • Dried beans or pie weights: You can reuse the beans multiple times (mine are on their 20th pie this season!)

-With proper chilling time between steps, and careful handling during bake time this crust will hold shape!
+With proper chilling time between steps, and careful handling during bake time this crust will hold shape.

-Cocoa Pie Crust Recipe
+Chocolate Pie Crust Recipe

-Cocoa Pie Crust
+Chocolate Pie Crust

 cocoa pie crust